bsnichols/BARAAHP/README.md

 Licence: CC-BY (https://creativecommons.org/licenses/by/4.0/)

-Any problems, email: bethany.nichols.2017@live.rhul.ac.uk

-Cite: Nichols, B.S., Leubner-Metzger, G. and Jansen, V.A.A.
+Citation: Nichols, B.S., Leubner-Metzger, G. and Jansen, V.A.A.
 (2020).
 Between a rock and a hard place: adaptive sensing and site-specific dispersal.
 Ecology Letters.

+Any problems, email: bethany.nichols.2017@live.rhul.ac.uk

 In this folder you will find the R script "BetweenARockAndAHardPlace.R" To run the R script, you will need packages "cowplot" and "reshape 2".
 This is a bit of an interactive code, so if you want plots to save at each point, you will need to switch on the sections as listed below.